-How to write work experience on a resume: tips to show your achievements
+How to describe work experience on a resume: tips and examples

 The work experience section is usually the first (and often the last) part of your resume that recruiters read.
 That’s why it needs to be spot-on.

-The key is turning your career story (no matter how short, diverse, or non-linear) into a clear and human narrative that positions you as the ideal candidate.
-One that resonates with the reader and makes it past both ATS filters and the recruiter’s 6-second scan.
-Every experience has value if you know how to tell the story.
+The key is turning your career story (no matter how short, diverse, or non-linear) into a clear and human narrative: what problems you solved, how you did it and what changed thanks to your work.
+One that positions you as the ideal candidate, resonates with the reader and makes it past the ATS filters.

 - How to write your work experience section using a mix of achievements and storytelling to stand out from other candidates.